-If you are considering submitting an application to University of New Haven, the application fee is $50.
+If you are thinking about applying to University of New Haven, the fee for the application costs $50.

 The following is an overiew of some of University of New Haven's admissions stats.